 1. Change your wall colour and texture

 The biggest challenge will be getting your wallpaper straight.
-Tackling this project with a family member or roommate can make it a bit easier, but it’s also manageable solo – you’ll just want to take your time.
-Explore your options for colour, texture, and pattern to brighten up your walls.
-If you’re not ready to commit to a whole room, try an accent wall!
+Tackling this project with a family member or roommate can make it a bit easier, but it’s also manageable solo — you just need to take your time.
+Explore your options for colour, texture, and pattern.
+And if you’re not ready to commit to a whole room, try an accent wall!

-Your front door is a focal point of your home, so a fresh coat of paint can do wonders for your curb appeal.
-There’s also another added benefit of painting your front door right before winter: it gives you a chance to seal any cracks, chips, or holes that could make your home drafty.
+Your front door is a focal point of your home’s exterior, and a fresh coat of paint can do wonders for your curb appeal.
+Another added benefit of painting your front door right before winter is that it gives you a chance to seal any cracks, chips, or holes that could make your home drafty.

 3. Hang curtains